ricecake88/ricecake88.github.io/_posts/2019-11-16-combining_devise_with_google_ominauth.markdown

     `$rails generate devise:views <name_of_folder_other_than_devise>`

 10. (Optional Step) If you plan on making modifications to the controllers, then you will want to enter the following command.
-If not, this step can be skipped (which is what I did for my project).
+If not, this step can be skipped (which is what I did for my project). <br>

-       <p>Similarly, the folder in which the controllers are located can be named differently than "devise" and would follow the following format: `$rails generate devise:controllers <name_of_folder_other_than_devise>` </p>
+				Similarly, the folder in which the controllers are located can be named differently than "devise" and would follow the following format: `$rails generate devise:controllers <name_of_folder_other_than_devise>`<br>

-			 <p>If you want the controllers to be under "devise" then no name needs to be specified after "devise::controllers".</p>
+			 If you want the controllers to be under "devise" then no name needs to be specified after "devise::controllers".<br>

 11. When using the generator to install devise from step 5, it installs an initializer that describes all of Devises' configuration options.
 Devise says *It is imperative that you take a look at it*.
 This file is: `config/initializers/devise.rb`